-At The Virga Law Firm, P.A. our legal team has years of combined legal experience with various family law issues in Tallahassee, including child custody matters under Florida law.
+At The Virga Law Firm, P.A. our legal team has years of combined legal experience with various family law issues, including child custody matters in Tallahassee.
 We are committed to helping Tallahassee families navigate the complexities of child custody law to reach a just resolution that preserves the important relationship between a parent and their child.

 Contact The Virga Law Firm, P.A. to speak with a Tallahassee child custody attorney.

 Generally, the terms “child custody” and “visitation” referred to a person’s rights and responsibilities concerning the care and custody of a child.
 However, recent changes to Florida statutory law instituted the terms “parental responsibility” and “parenting time” to describe what was formerly described as child custody and visitation.

 Under Florida law, issues of parental responsibility are divided into the following categories:

 - Shared parental responsibility means “a court-ordered relationship in which both parents retain full parental rights and responsibilities with respect to their child and in which both parents confer with each other so that major decisions affecting the welfare of the child will be determined jointly.”

 - Sole parental responsibility means “a court-ordered relationship in which one parent makes decisions regarding a minor child.”

 Moreover, a court can determine the rights of a parent to retain ultimate decision-making authority on behalf of a child for matters such as education, property rights, and medical care.
 In cases of shared parental responsibility, both parents have the authority to make legal decisions for their child.
 However, Florida courts can designate one parent to exclusively exercise ultimate decision-making authority.